 Where arrangements are made for the adult to be accommodated in England, Scotland or Northern Ireland, the provisions in Schedule 1 to the Care Act 2014 will apply.
-Guidance on cross border placements and the application of Schedule 1 is contained in Annex 2.
-Practice Guidance on cross border placements has been prepared by the Social Care Institute for Excellence (SCIE)
+Guidance on cross border placements and the application of Schedule 1 is contained in Annex 2 of the Practice Guidance on cross border placements that has been prepared by the Social Care Institute for Excellence (SCIE)

 The Care and Support (Disputes about Ordinary Residence etc.) (Wales) Regulations 2015 specify the procedures which local authorities must follow in handling disputes about ordinary residence and portability of care and support.

 Section 189(8) (on provider failure) provides that any dispute about the application of section 189 is to be determined under section 195 as if it were a dispute of the type mentioned in section 195(1).
 The regulations under section 195(2) therefore also apply to disputes about co-operation and about costs incurred under the temporary duty.

 Section 117(4) of the Mental Health Act 1983 (as inserted by section 75 of the Care Act 2014) provides that where there is a dispute about where a person was ordinarily resident for the purpose of section 117(3), and the dispute is between local social services authorities in Wales, section 195 of the SSWA 2014 applies to the dispute as it applies to a dispute about where a person was ordinarily resident for the purposes of the SSWA 2014.
 If the dispute is between a local social services authority in England and a local social services authority in Wales, it is to be determined by the Secretary of State or the Welsh Ministers.
 The Secretary of State and the Welsh Ministers shall make and publish arrangements for determining which of them is to determine a dispute under section 117(4)(c).